petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Multi-languages tests
 ^^^^^^^^^^^^^^^^^^^^^

-BS maintains an explicit language stack, so that the current language can be manipulated by the test environment.
+BuildSystem maintains an explicit language stack, so that the current language can be manipulated by the test environment.
 A compile or link can be run using any language, complete with the proper compilers, flags, libraries, etc with a single call.
 This kind of automation is crucial